 It’s an easy mistake to make.
 A braiser is made from the same materials as a Dutch oven.
 However, the proportions are considerably different.

-Shape of a cast iron braiser vs. skillet
+The shape of a cast iron braiser vs. skillet

 Needless to say, a skillet also has shallow sides.
 Shallower sides are ideal to quickly see, turn or flip your food with a spatula or tongs.
 So skillets are designed for quick no-fuss cooking.